Octoberfest7/BeatRev/README.md

 During development I created a Builder application that Stage1 and Stage2 may be fed to in order to produce a functional Stage0; this will not be provided and the codebase for this research is intentionally incomplete.
 This POC may be further researched at the effort and discretion of able readers.

-I will be providing a RAR file containing a copy of this malware that has been executed; the RAR will contain Stage1 and Stage2 (stored as an ADS).
-Stage2 will be a short program that pops a messagebox.
-I am including this for any Blue Teamers who want to take a look at what they could reasonably expect to be provided in a real world scenario.
+I will be providing a copy of this malware as Dropper64.exe.
+Dropper64.exe is compiled for x64.
+Dropper64.exe is Stage0; it contains Stage1 and Stage2.
+On execution, Stage1 and Stage2 will drop to disk but will NOT automatically execute, you must run Dropper64.exe(now Stage1) again.
+Stage2 is an x64 version of calc.exe.
+I am including this for any Blue Teamers who want to take a look at this, but keep in mind in an incident response scenario 99& of the time you will be getting Stage1/Stage2, Stage0 will be gone.

 ## Conclusion